sm0bin/keyshop-backend/README.md

 ## Introduction

 The backend of the **Mechanical Keyboard Shop** is a RESTful API service built with Node.js, Express, TypeScript, and MongoDB.
-It powers the frontend by managing product data, orders, user actions, and admin operations.
+It powers the frontend by managing product data, cart, user actions, and admin operations.

 ## Project Description

 The backend provides a secure and scalable API for e-commerce operations.
-It handles product CRUD, cart validation, checkout process, and integrates optional payment gateway (Stripe).
+It handles product CRUD, cart validation, checkout process, and integrates payment gateway (Stripe).
 Input validation is ensured with Zod, and Mongoose provides robust schema modeling for MongoDB.

 ## Features